core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Then, the server computes a feedback indicator as E = R * (2<sup>Q</sup>).
 According to what is defined by application policies, the server determines the next time when to ask clients for their confirmation, e.g., after a certain number of multicast notifications has been sent.
 For example, the decision can be influenced by the reception of no confirmations from the clients, i.e., R = 0, or by the value of the ratios (E/N) and (N/E).

 Finally, the server computes a new estimated count of the observers.
 To this end, the server first considers COUNT' as the current value of the observer counter at this point in time.
-Note that COUNT' may be greater than the value COUNT used at the beginning of this process, if the server has incremented the observer counter upon adding new clients to the group observation (see {{ssec-server-side-informative}}).
+Note that COUNT' could be greater than the value COUNT used at the beginning of this process, if the server has incremented the observer counter upon adding new clients to the group observation (see {{ssec-server-side-informative}}).

 In particular, the server computes the new estimated count value as COUNT' + ((E - N) / D), where D > 0 is an integer value used as dampener.
 This step has to be performed atomically.
 That is, until this step is completed, the server MUST hold the processing of an observation request for the same target resource from a new client.
 Finally, the server considers the result as the current observer counter, which can be taken into account for possibly canceling the group observation (see {{ssec-server-side-cancellation}}).